saad484/FakeCaptivePortal/README.md

 ## Disclaimer

 **Attention: The misuse of this software for unauthorized activities can result in criminal consequences.
-The author(s) will not be held responsible for any illegal or unethical use of this software.
+The author will not be held responsible for any illegal or unethical use of this software.
 Use it responsibly and only in compliance with applicable laws and regulations.**

 ## Overview